readmeio/rdme/documentation/rdme.md

 > - There are slight variations in the YAML front matter attributes for each respective section of your documentation.
 For example, Changelog has a `type` attribute which you can set to `added`.
 See [Specifying Other Attributes](#specifying-other-attributes) for more information.
 > - In addition to Markdown, Custom Pages also supports HTML files.
 If you pass an HTML file into the `custompages` commands, the page will have the `htmlmode` flag set to `true` and it will conversely be set to `false` for Markdown files.
 You can override this in the YAML front matter.

-In order to sync a directory of Markdown files to your guides, your Changelog, or your Custom Pages, you'll need to add certain attributes to the top of each page via a [YAML front matter block](https://jekyllrb.com/docs/front-matter/).
+In order to sync Markdown files to your Guides, your Changelog, or your Custom Pages, you'll need to add certain attributes to the top of each page via a [YAML front matter block](https://jekyllrb.com/docs/front-matter/).
 See below for an example (using the page you're currently reading!):

 ```markdown
 ---